rmosolgo/batfire/readme.md

 - App-wide, real-time-syncing accessors with [`@syncs`](#appsyncs)
 - A simple, helpful [wrapper around Firebase authentication](#appauthorizeswithfirebase)

-It ain't done yet, but everything described here works.
-See `to do` or the specs.

 # Usage

 - __Get the files:__